henrYoda/Penn-Labs-Challenge/README.md

 Whenever a `HallView` is clicked, the 'ScrollView' disappears and is replaced by a `Navigation` view, which contains a `WebView` (wrapped thanks to Bradley Hilton over at https://forums.developer.apple.com/thread/117348) which contains the webpage with the dining venue's menu.

 ### Asynchronous loading
+The JSON data is downloaded from the API through the `NetworkManager` class.
+This class makes use of Combine to serve as an ObservableObject.
+This allows us to asynchronously fetch the JSON data, format it and create `HallView` views for each dining venue.
+Thanks to Combine, as soon as the data is received and processed the views are automatically updated to display the obtained information.

 ## Built With